DD2480-Group-4/lab2/README.md

 ### In Terminal
 1. Set Java version to Java 21.
 2. Run `./gradlew build` .
-3. `cd <BUILD PATH>`
+3. Run `cd builds/libs`
-4. COMMAND TO RUN HERE
+4. Run `Java <.jar File>`

 ## How to use:
 1. Setup GitHub to send webhooks to it.
-2. Add GitHub access token to system variables
+2. Add GitHub access token to environment variables
 3. Build and run the server

 The results from the build and tests will be set as the commit-status on GitHub of the last commit in the push.
 History of the builds can also be accessed in a web-browser at the servers URL.